tempai-dev/tempai.kiev.ua/doc/design-and-impl-spec.markdown

 ### Scenarios

  1. Club member wishes to play at any future date.
 He/she inspects the schedule and decides further.

+   Events can be planned for IRL meetups and virtual eg Tenho, MahjongTime etc.

  2. Club member wishes to play at a specific game already scheduled for a future date.